What are macros and how do you count them?

 To count macros, you’ll need to record everything you eat.
 The method is totally up to you, you can use a journal, a note on your phone or a document on your computer.
 Once you decide on a medium, log how many grams of carbs, proteins and fats you consume at each meal and snack and keep a running tally for each.

 Alternatively, you may find it easier to download a calorie counting app on your smartphone, and use this to track your macros instead.
 This method is not only convenient, but is more likely to accurately track your macros, given these apps use extensive databases to store calorie and macronutrient information for a variety of commonly consumed foods.
-It also keeps a running tally of your macros and calories on its own - meaning less work and math for you to do on your own.
+It also keeps a running tally of your macros and calories on its own - meaning less work and maths for you to do on your own.

 High-macro foods

 Most foods contain a mix of carbs, proteins and fats, but some have a considerably higher amount of one macronutrient.
 You can find this info on the Nutrition Information Panel (NIP) of packaged foods.
-For homemade meals, fresh produce and bulk items, use Australian Food Composition Database, which provides a complete nutritional profile for every food in the database.
+For homemade meals, fresh produce and bulk items, use the Australian Food Composition Database, which provides a complete nutritional profile for every food in the database.
 If you’re using an app to track your macros, nutrition information will be stored within their own database.
 Whilst this may be convenient, it's important to keep in mind that it may not always be as accurate as the Australian Food Composition Database.

 Here are some nutritious foods that contain carbs, protein and fat as the major macronutrient source that you may want to include in your eating plan.
 These portion sizes are purely a guide, so be sure to consider what’s best for you and your plan given your daily calorie goal.